 Proton Therapy

 Proton Therapy (PT) refers to proton beam therapy (PBT) as a cancer-killing machine with sub-millimetre precision.
 It can target tumours by sparing surrounding healthy tissues and minimising side effects.
-Proton Beam Therapy has become an important treatment modality for non-small cell lung cancer (NSCLC) due to the physical property of the Bragg peak.
+Proton Beam Therapy has become an important treatment modality for non-small cell lung cancer (NSCLC) due to the physical properties of the Bragg peak.
 At the Bragg peak, most of the proton dose is deposited across a narrow range, reducing the no-exit dose exposures to structures in the thorax.

 Proton beam therapy is divided into passive scattering and pencil beam scanning proton therapy.
 In both techniques, a single monoenergetic (~250 MeV) proton beam the size of a spot (4 mm cross-sectional beam diameter) delivers the proton dose to the form of the tumour within the body.
 The entry of the proton beam can disperse particles to the orthogonal plane or parallel to the target.